-Automatic or manual triggering techniques provide images with optimal arterial contrast when combined with a k-space ordering technique that samples the central lines first.
-However, these techniques are prone to early or late mistriggering of data acquisition.
+Automatic or manual triggering techniques provide images with optimal arterial contrast when combined with a phase-encode ordering technique that samples the central lines of k-space first.
+These techniques can be quite sensitive to early or late mistriggering of data acquisition.
 Moreover, rapid instruction of the patient is needed if breath-hold imaging is necessary.
-Bolus timing, on the other hand, is compatible with any method of k-space filling.
+Bolus timing, on the other hand, is readily compatible with any method of k-space filling.

-Even better suppression of the background signal is often achieved when the angiographic data set is acquired twice with the same parameters before and after contrast medium injection.
+The background signal can often be even better suppressed when the angiographic data set is acquired twice with the same parameters before and after contrast medium injection.
 The unenhanced image, the so-called mask, is then subtracted from the contrast-enhanced image.
-The resultant difference images highlight the signal changes occurring after contrast medium administration.
+The resultant difference images highlight the signal changes occurring after contrast medium administration, as long as the patient did not move between the two scans.

 Many studies have shown contrast-enhanced MRA to have a high diagnostic accuracy in comparison with conventional radiographic techniques or other reference modalities.
 Most of the problems that arise in routine clinical application are associated with proper timing of data acquisition relative to contrast medium injection.
 The problems may be merely technical in nature or due to individual variations in circulation times and contrast medium distribution.
 An aneurysm, false lumen, or arteriovenous malformation may not be completely filled with contrast medium at the time of scanning even when there is adequate enhancement of the rest of the arterial system.
 When multi-station bolus chase is used, confounding signals from bright veins on projections of the lower leg images may limit the evaluation of the arterial tree.
 This is a problem more likely to occur in patients with diabetes mellitus.
 Retrograde inflow of the contrast medium may impair the diagnosis of vascular occlusion.
 However, as with other techniques, contrast-enhanced MRA generally overestimates rather than underestimates stenoses.
-With time-resolved imaging (> Chapter 11.1.3), many of the problems associated with achieving optimal bolus timing can be overcome.
+With time-resolved imaging (▶ Chapter 11.1.3), many of the problems associated with achieving optimal bolus timing can be overcome.
 Contrast medium injection is minimally invasive.
-MR contrast media are associated with a very low rate of adverse events and allergic reactions are rare (\blacktriangleright Chapter 12).
+MR contrast media are associated with a very low rate of adverse events and allergic reactions are rare (► Chapter 12).